philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 }
 ```

-As in the media block example above, Sass ignores this variable assignment altogether:
+Just like with the media block example above, Sass ignores this variable assignment altogether, so this kind of thing isn't possible.
+Here's the output:

 ```css
 body {